DELTA: Decomposed Efficient Long-Term Robot Task Planning using Large Language Models: METHODOLOGY

 \subsubsection{Domain Generation}

-An LLM takes an NL prompt describing the domain knowledge as input and generates a domain description file encoded in formal planning language, e.g., PDDL, correspondingly in a one-shot fashion.
-The prompt consists of three main parts, the role, the example, and the instruction.
-First, the LLM is assigned a role.
-Then an example of the domain description in both NL and formal language is provided, which includes the necessary object types and the action knowledge, as well as the pre-conditions and effects of the action.
-For instance, the ``\textit{mop floor}'' action can be described as ``For mopping floor, an agent, a room and a mop are necessary, with the mop being pickable.
-Before the action, the agent is located in the room and has the mop in hand, the mop is clean, and the floor is not clean.
-After the action, the floor is clean, but the mop is not clean anymore, and the agent's battery will no longer be full.''
-The corresponding action definition in PDDL is formulated as in Listing \ref{lst:pddl_act}.\looseness=-1
+The LLM takes an NL prompt describing the domain knowledge as input and generates a domain description file encoded in formal planning language, e.g., PDDL, correspondingly in a one-shot fashion.
+The prompt consists of three main parts: role, example, and instruction.
+The further prompts in the following steps also have the same structure.
+The example of the domain description includes the necessary object types and the action knowledge, i.e., pre-conditions and effects.
+For instance, the ``\textit{mop\_floor}'' action can be described as ``\textit{For mopping the floor, the agent is in the room and has the mop in hand, the mop is clean while the floor is not clean.
+After the action, the floor is clean, but the mop is not clean anymore, and the agent's battery will no longer be full.}'' The corresponding action can be formulated in PDDL as shown in Listing \ref{lst:pddl_act}.\looseness=-1

-Subsequently, the instruction briefly introduces the requirements for generating a new domain file, i.e., description of new object types and new actions.
-An overview of the prompt and the information flow of this stage is shown as follows:
+Subsequently, the instruction introduces the requirements for generating a new domain file.
+An overview of the prompt structure is shown as follows (the \textit{purple} and \textit{blue} text refers to NL description and programming code, respectively):